osvaldo1963/Calculator/README.md

 * `git clone https://github.com/osvaldo1963/Calculator-RN.git`
 * `npm install`

 This project was put together to serve as an example to help you in building your own React Native apps.
-Feel free to download it and tinker with it!
+Feel free to download it and play with the it.